9_Rendering 3D Scenes

 # graphics/extras/helpers.py

-from core.scene_graph import Mesh, Group
+from graphics.core.scene_graph import Mesh, Group

-from geometries import Geometry
+from graphics.geometries import BoxGeometry, Geometry

-from materials.basic_materials import SurfaceMaterial, LineMaterial
+from graphics.materials import SurfaceMaterial, LineMaterial

-mesh = Group() # parent node for the three axes
+base = Group() # parent node for the three axes

 # translation distance for each box in the positive direction